developerpiru/seq-alignment-tutorial/README.md

 Once you've downloaded your raw read files, you're ready to analyze the raw read counts and compute differentially expressed genes (DGE) using [BEAVR](https://github.com/developerpiru/BEAVR).
 BEAVR (Browser-based Exploration and Visualization of RNA-seq data) will automatically run DESeq2 analysis and provides an interactive environment for you to generate figures.

+Whereas computuing raw read counts requires intensive computing power, calculating DGE does not.
+You can run BEAVR locally on your personal or a local computer, or you can optionally run it on your cloud server.
+Instructions to do either are provided on the [GitHub page](https://github.com/developerpiru/BEAVR) page, including how to create a shared cloud/local BEAVR server to share with multiple simultaneous users in your research group.

 The full documentation and tutorial for BEAVR is on the [GitHub page](https://github.com/developerpiru/BEAVR).